Project Opportunity Board of Directors

 Vicenta Irene Hernández Rosales, Job Skills Instructor and Consultant, helps keep Project Opportunity endeavors on track.
 She provides invaluable consultation on local customs and culture.
 When her hotel job and responsibilities as a single mother and grandmother permit, she does a superb job assisting with our "Programa Mucama" that teaches mothers the skills necessary to obtain hotel housekeeping jobs.

 Juan Duarte, "Save a Life!"
 Instructor, has been an Emergency Medical Technician (EMT) with the Nicaraguan Red Cross for over 20 years.
 Over the past 6 years, Juan has worked with Project Opportunity teaching our two-hour class.
 His classes are always dynamic and engaging - he gets everyone to participate and practice the techniques.
 Since he also works as an EMT; he can answer most participant questions.

 About Us: Our Staff and Board of Directors

-Vilma de la Paz Dolmus Blanco, Teacher and School Liaison, provides guidance and individualized attention at preschool "Las Totuguitas" (Little Turtles) for special needs preschoolers.
-She assists with Project Opportunity scholarship students.
+Vilma de la Paz Dolmus Blanco, Teacher and School Liaison, provides guidance and individualized attention at two preschools, "Las Tortuguitas" and "Las Gotitas", for special needs preschoolers.
+She also guides the preschool teachers in classroom activities and how to sensitively address behavior challenges.
 Her professional experience includes years as a teacher with all ages in the public school system.
-Her personal mission is educational advancement for all Nicaraguans.
+She is committed to educational advancement for all Nicaraguans.